Applications are open!

 In January 2023, the State of Michigan began funding doula services for Medicaid beneficiaries.
 This is a huge step forward toward DONA International's vision: a doula for everyone who wants one.

-In order to serve all of the families insured by Medicaid, we're going to need a lot more doulas!
-To that end, the State of Michigan has provided us with funding to train 50 birth doulas before September 30, 2024.
+In order to serve all of the families insured by Medicaid, we need more doulas!
+To that end, the State of Michigan has provided us with funding to train 63 birth doulas through the spring and summer of 2025.

 Approved applicants will attend one of our Heart Soul Birth Pros trainings.
 These are DONA approved birth doula workshops, which means that you will be eligible to apply for Medicaid approval in Michigan immediately after your training.
 You will also be eligible to become certified by DONA International if you choose to complete the remaining steps for certification.